asiftp654/Bhive/README.md

 - Docker & Docker Compose

 ### Environment Variables
-Create a `.env` file in the project root:
+Create a `.env` file in the project root
 Paste the env variables that were sent in the email.

 ### Quick Start with Docker